On June 2nd, they held a sit-in in Martyrs Square in Beirut.

 No one should feel alone in this nor be made to feel alone.

-This article discusses and/or reports on the topic of suicide.
 If you or someone you know needs to talk to someone, please don’t hesitate to reach out to the friendly team at Embrace by calling 1564.

 Our team works tirelessly to ensure Lebanese people have a reliable alternative to the politically-backed media outlets with their heavily-funded and dangerous propaganda machines.
 We've been detained, faced nonstop cyber attacks, censorship, attempted kidnapping, physical intimidation, and frivolous lawsuits draining our resources.
 Financial support from our readers keeps us fighting on your behalf.
 If you are financially able, please consider supporting The961's work.
 Support The961.
 Make a contribution now.